Last revised: 03/11/2020 by dtm

 - Respondus Monitor – Can be used in conjunction with LockDown Browser.
 Students are not monitored by a live proctor, but the student’s webcam will record the entire exam period for review, as needed.
 Students can be required to show their desk area and identification.

 - ProctorU – Can be used during exams administered through HuskyCT.
 This solution offers live remote proctoring and student identity verification.
+(PLEASE NOTE: ProctorU is the online exam proctoring service that eCampus makes available only to UConn students enrolled in courses formally listed as ONLINE in StudentAdmin.)

 - Test Options – Setting various test options can help reduce incidences of cheating.
 For example, time limits, randomized order, question pools, and restricted access to results.